chopinrlz/powerpass/docs/dpapi-cmdlet-ref.md

 The optional path to the module salt, if you also want to restore your module salt.
 # Get-PowerPassSecret
 ### SYNOPSIS
-Retrieves secrets from a PowerPass database.
+Retrieves secrets from a KeePass 2 database opened with `Open-PowerPassDatabase`.
 ### DESCRIPTION
-This cmdlet will extract and decrypt the secrets stored in a PowerPass database which was opened using the `Open-PowerPassDatabase` cmdlet.
-An optional Match parameter can be specified to limit the secrets found to those which match the query, or which match the text exactly.
+This cmdlet will extract and decrypt the secrets stored in a KeePass 2 database which was opened using the `Open-PowerPassDatabase` cmdlet.
+An optional `Match` parameter can be specified to limit the secrets found to those which match the query, or which match the text exactly.
 ### INPUTS
 This cmdlet will accept the output from `Open-PowerPassDatabase` as pipeline input.